 Accessibility and the safety of the students are of utmost importance when making a decision related to storage location.
-The emergency stock epinephrine should be stored and monitored by designated and trained personnel, the School Surveillance Medication Program (SSMP) school program lead:
+The emergency stock epinephrine should be stored and monitored by the designated and trained school personnel, the SSMP Program Lead:

-- In compliance with manufacture's recommendations for handling and storage of medication - With optimal temperature between 68° -77°F, with an acceptable range of 59°-86°F - Do not refrigerate auto-injectable epinephrine - Keep the auto-injectable epinephrine injectors covered and protected from light - Discard and replace the auto-injector if the clear fluid becomes discolored or there are particles in the liquid - In an unlocked, clearly marked, reasonably secure, and accessible location in the health office or designated office that will not be available to a student or an unauthorized person - Other storage locations may be necessary for large campuses - With consideration of - o age and developmental stage of the students - size of school and building infrastructure - o accessibility to additional school personnel for help c.
-Procedures for the administration of auto-injectable epinephrine
+- In compliance with manufacture's recommendations for handling and storage of medication store in carton provided - With optimal temperature between 68°-77°F, with an acceptable range of 59°-86°F - Do not refrigerate auto-injectable epinephrine - Keep the auto-injectable epinephrine injectors covered and protected from light - Discard and replace the auto-injector if the clear fluid becomes discolored or there are particles in the liquid - During breaks and summer vacation, keep stock epinephrine at optimal temperature.
+AZ high temperatures do effect the efficacy of the medication. - In an unlocked, clearly marked, reasonably secure, and accessible location in the health office or designated office that will not be available to a student or an unauthorized person - Other storage locations may be necessary for large campuses c.
+Procedures for the Administration of Auto-Injectable Epinephrine

+- With consideration of - o age and developmental stage of the students - size of school and building infrastructure - o accessibility to additional school personnel for help